Kharepooja1999/Module-3_3/1_RKE/5_Report/readme.md

 | HLT2 | LLT1 | All the LED's should OFF at the same time |User press button twice|All LED's OFF|All LED's OFF|✔|
 | HLT3 | LLT1 | All the LED's should ON in clockwise manner |User press button thrice|All LED's ON in clockwise manner|All LED's ON in clockwise manner|✔|
 | HLT4 | LLT1 | All the LED's should ON in anti-clockwise manner |User press button four times|All LED's ON in anti-clockwise manner|All LED's ON in anti-clockwise manner|✔|

+# Applications
+-   It provides vehicle owners with a degree of convenience, making the task of physically inserting a key unnecessary.
+-   If someone tries to unclock the vehicle without pressing key buttons, then the key alarms get activated and user gets aware of the situation.
+-   It is used in the smart home applications.
+A keyless entry system offers enhanced security and greater convenience for people with mobility issues and those who find             themselves arriving at the front door with their hands full.